realsanjeev/Memories-flask-api-project/server/README.md

+# Memories Project

+The Memories project is a web application developed using Flask for the backend and React.js for the frontend.
+This application allows users to create, view, and manage their memories in an interactive and user-friendly way.
+With the seamless integration of Flask and React.js, the Memories project provides a dynamic and engaging user experience.

+### Allow CORS
 To allow Cross-Origin Resource Sharing (CORS) in a Flask application, you can use the `flask-cors` extension.
 CORS is a security feature implemented by web browsers that restricts web pages from making requests to a different domain than the one that served the web page.
 To enable CORS in your Flask app, follow these steps:

 1. Install the `flask-cors` extension using pip: